Azure-Samples/digital-twins-iothub-integration/README.md

 ## How to use this sample

 * Set up an Azure Digital Twin Service using the [documentation](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-scripted).
+* Use the [Azure Digital Twins Explorer](https://docs.microsoft.com/en-us/samples/azure-samples/digital-twins-explorer/digital-twins-explorer/) to upload the `SpaceModel.json` and `ThermostatModel.json` found under the folder `/models`.
+Through the Explorer tool, create a parent and a few chidren Thermostat objects.
+In the twins of type `Thermostat` you will see a property `HubRegistrationId`.
+This property can be used on one of the twins to reflect the RegistrationId that you will be using in DPS and automatically assigning the device to a twin.
 * Create an IoT Hub, Device Provisioning Service and an Azure Functions service.
 * Create an Event Hubs namespace and two event hubs.
   - `lifecycleevents`